Rock Creek Campus

 MT 223.
 Vacuum Technology.
 3 Credits.

 Covers the theory and practice of vacuum as used in semiconductor manufacturing.
-Topics include vacuum principles, vacuum systems and their components such as pumps, gauges and valves, and finally vacuum trouble- shooting.
-Prerequisites: MT 101, MT 102, (MT 103 or MT 104), CH 100 or higher, WR 121, or instructor permission.
+Topics include vacuum principles, vacuum systems and their components such as pumps, gauges and valves, and finally vacuum troubleshooting.
+Prerequisites: MT 101, MT 102, (MT 103 or MT 104), MT 151, CH 100 or higher, WR 121Z, or instructor permission.
 Audit available.

 MT 224.
 Process Equipment I. 3 Credits.

-Part 1 of our series on semiconductor manufacturing equipment.
-Covers components commonly used in industrial equipment, such as controllers, controlling software, signal conditioner, sensors, switches, DC and stepper motors and their driver circuits.
+Covers components commonly used in industrial equipment, such as controllers, controlling software, DC and stepper motors and their driver circuits.
 Also examines how these components can be used together to achieve automatic control in industrial equipment.
-Prerequisites: (MT 103 or MT 104), MT 113, MT 122, or instructor permission.
+Prerequisites: (MT 103 or MT 104), and (MT 113 or MT 113B), and (MT 122 or MT 122A), and MT 173, or instructor permission.
 Audit available.

 MT 227.
 Process Equipment II.
 3 Credits.

+Covers the operation of typical process equipment.
+Introduces schematic reading and signal tracing.
 Covers subsystems of a semiconductor processing system.
 Includes pneumatics and robotic systems.
 Focuses on analysis, maintenance and troubleshooting.
-Prerequisite: MT 223 or CS 162, and MT 224.
+Prerequisite: (MT 223 or CS 161B or CS 162), and MT 163, and MT 224.
 Audit available.

 MT 228.
 Process Equipment III.
 4 Credits.

 Covers a semiconductor processing system.
-Includes power, vacuum, gas, delivery, robotic and control systems.
+Includes vacuum, gas delivery, robotic and control systems.
 Focuses on maintenance and troubleshooting.
-Prerequisites: MT 227, and (CS 162 or (MT 223 and MT 240)).
+Prerequisites: MT 227, and (CS 161B or CS 162) or (MT 223 and MT 240).

 MT 240.
 RF Plasma Systems.
 3 Credits.

 Covers the theory and practice of RF (Radio Frequency) plasma systems as used in semiconductor manufacturing processes such as etching, chemical vapor deposition (CVD) and sputter deposition.
 Includes plasma physics, RF power system components, power matching and match circuits, and applications in semiconductor manufacturing.
-Prerequisite: MT 112, MT 223, CH 100 or higher, WR 227, or instructor permission.
+Prerequisite: MT 112A or MT 112, MT 223, CH 100 or higher, WR 227Z, or instructor permission.
 Audit available.